 At this point, you can check whether your system recognizes the YubiKey: dmesg | grep -i "Yubico Security Key".
 This shows something like:… USB HID v1.10 Device [Yubico Security Key by Yubico] …

 If your device doesn’t recognize the YubiKey, reboot it.
 If you have the official YubiKey Manager on your system, you can also run: ykman info.

 Step 2: Use pamu2fcfg to generate your config

-pamu2fcfg to easily generate a configuration file which we will add to the PAM configuration later.
+After installing “pam-u2f,” you can use “pamu2fcfg” to easily generate a configuration file that we will add to the PAM configuration later.

-$ pamu2fcfg.
+Run pamu2fcfg.
 The physical button of the Security Key blinks now.
 Press the button of the YubiKey to proceed.
-You will immediately see an output like “[username]:[key-handle],[public-key]” in your terminal.
+In your terminal, you see an output like:[username]:[key-handle],[public-key]

 Step 3: Update your PAM file